Onroe/emotion-classifier/README.md

 # Emotion Recognizer
-Web based Flask &amp; Tensorflow application to identify emotions from webcam pictures.
+Real time Facial Emotion classification using Tensorflow js.
+The model is trained on fer2013 dataset using keras.
+For each picture a chart is ploted showing scores of the different emotions and the dorminant emotion is the class emotion.
+-PICTURE :- A pretrained keras model is loaded into the browser and used to detect faces and classify emotions.
-Transfer learning is used to rapidly train and customize the model to this task.
+-WEBCAM :-  Transfer learning is used to rapidly train and customize the model to this task for webcam pictures.